 The Unemployment Benefits System: How it Works and When to Contest a Claim

 Former employees may be entitled to unemployment benefits depending on the circumstances under which they quit or were terminated.
-It's important to contest unemployment claims which are unjustified because successful unemployment benefit claims affect your tax rate, and you may discourage fired employees from pursuing wrongful discharge legal claims.
+It's important to contest unjustified unemployment claims because successful unemployment benefit claims affect your tax rate, and you may discourage fired employees from pursuing wrongful discharge legal claims.

-When an employee leaves or you have to fire someone, you may have to deal with the issue of unemployment benefits for that worker.
+When an employee quits or you fire someone, you may have to deal with the issue of unemployment benefits for that worker.
 There are two main reasons why you should care about whether your ex-workers are collecting unemployment, and why you should try to prevent an improper claim from being paid:

-- You'll want to keep your tax rates as low as possible.
-Your state unemployment tax rate is directly affected by the number of your ex-employees who collected unemployment after leaving your business.
+- You want to keep your tax rates as low as possible.
+Your state unemployment tax rate is directly affected by the number of ex-employees who collected unemployment after leaving your business.

-- If there's a chance that the worker is going to sue you for discrimination or wrongful discharge, you can discourage the lawsuit.
-If that doesn't work and a lawsuit is filed, you may increase your chances of winning.
-A disgruntled worker's first contact with the legal system is usually in the unemployment setting.
-If you win in this arena, you're more likely to win in a later suit for wrongful termination, where the stakes may be much higher.
-On the other hand, if you lose in the unemployment matter, you may decide that the facts are not in your favor and that you should settle with the worker rather than going to trial in the other lawsuit.
+- Your actions may discourage a lawsuit if there's a chance that the worker is going to sue you for discrimination or wrongful discharge.
+And, if a lawsuit is filed, you may increase your chances of winning.
+If you win an unemployment compensation hearing, you're more likely to win in a later suit for wrongful termination, where the stakes may be much higher.
+On the other hand, if you lose in the unemployment matter, you may opt to reduce your risks of a large judgment and settle with the worker rather than going to trial.

-In order to determine when and how to contest claims, you should understand the workings of the unemployment system.
+To determine when and how to contest claims, you must understand the workings of the unemployment system.